TV Entertainment Centers

 Courtney Oaks, St. Augustine6 min read

-Floor-to-Ceiling TV & Fireplace Feature Wall in Courtney Oaks, St. Augustine FL — Courtney Oaks, St. Augustine, FL
+Floor-to-Ceiling TV & Fireplace Feature Wall in Courtney Oaks, St. Augustine FL in Courtney Oaks, St. Augustine, FL

 The Project

-Some walls just demand something bold.
-This living room in Courtney Oaks, St. Augustine, Florida had a 21-foot ceiling and a focal wall that was completely bare — not a built-in, not a mantel, not even a TV mount.
-The homeowner knew what the space was capable of; they just needed a team that could build to that scale.
-AVP Construction JAX designed and installed a dramatic floor-to-ceiling custom feature wall combining a three-sided 84-inch electric fireplace, a large wall-mounted television, and a full-height millwork surround finished in a high-gloss black melamine — all engineered with concealed LED channels that create a striking floating effect against the surrounding Calacatta marble-look panels.
+This living room in Courtney Oaks, St. Augustine, Florida came with a 21-foot ceiling and a focal wall that had nothing on it.
+No built-in.
+No mantel.
+Not even a TV mount.
+The homeowner knew what the space could be.
+They just needed a crew that builds at that scale.
+So we designed and installed a floor-to-ceiling feature wall: a three-sided 84-inch electric fireplace, a big wall-mounted TV, and a full-height millwork surround in high-gloss black melamine, with concealed LED channels that make the column look like it lifted off the wall behind it.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL